 The following steps describe how to globally make resources unprotected.
 Because any resource captured by the wildcard path of any entry is left unprotected for all applications, you must carefully plan these entries.
-To make a resource unprotected for a specific application, see Adding application resources on page 242.
+To make a resource unprotected for a specific application, see Adding application resources.

-1. Click Applications and then go to Applications # Global Unprotected Resources.

-- 2. Click + Add Global Unprotected Resource. - 3.
+- 1. Click Applications and then go to Applications > Global Unprotected Resources. - 2.
+Click + Add Global Unprotected Resource. - 3.
 In the Name field, enter a name for the entry. - 4.
-Optional: In the Description field, enter a description for the entry. - 5.
-Optional: If you want to record access requests for this resource in the audit store, select the Audit check box. - 6.
+(Optional) In the Description field, enter a description for the entry. - 5.
+(Optional) If you want to record access requests for this resource in the audit store, select the Audit checkbox. - 6.
 In the Path Pattern field, specify the path pattern that identifies the global unprotected resource.